budge burgess ... for the stories you don't write

 And two days later the flying pigs would land and take over.

 Welcome to 'The Stories You Don't Write', an antidote to all that positive thinking, self-help, laws of attraction, make your dreams come true in seven days, patronising bullshit!

-And, let me just reconfirm, I'm not offering an easy steps, simple formula to swell your confidence or penis (if you have one) - I won't stroke your ego, won't feed you stale platitudes or freshly buttered parsnips.
+You should, by now, appreciate where I'm coming from, but let me just reconfirm my message - I'm not offering an easy steps, simple formula to swell your confidence or penis (if you have one).
+I'm not going to stroke your ego or feed you stale platitudes or freshly buttered parsnips.

 This is a website about personal change, political change, social change, economic change.
 It's a website about creative change, artistic change, a website about adventure and hope.
 It's an optimistic website, exploring imagination and possibilities.